pytest-dev/pytest/doc/en/how-to/tmp_path.rst

 You can use the ``tmp_path`` fixture which will provide a temporary directory unique to each test function.

-By default, ``pytest`` retains the temporary directory for the last 3 ``pytest`` invocations.
-Concurrent invocations of the same test function are supported by configuring the base temporary directory to be unique for each concurrent run.
-See `temporary directory location and retention`_ for details.

 ``tmp_path`` is a :class:`pathlib.Path` object.
 Here is an example test usage:

 .. code-block:: python